-Vacancy Loss Payment: We provide vacancy loss payment to owners through the end of the month after the move-out month when vacancies are unforeseen or unexpected (such as a death or an unannounced move-out) and the owners have not received proper notice of the intent to vacate.
+Vacancy Loss Payment: We provide vacancy loss payment to owners through the end of the month after the move-out month when vacancies are unforeseen or unexpected (such as a death or an unannounced moveout) and the owners have not received proper notice of the intent to vacate.

-Landlord Incentive Payment: Since July 2014, Home Forward makes a one-time payment of \$200 to new landlords, defined as those who have not worked in partnership with us for the past two years.
+Landlord Incentive Payment.
+Since July 2014, Home Forward makes a one-time payment of \$200 to new landlords, defined as those who have not worked in

+Attachment C, Section B(1) - Single Fund Budget with Full Flexibility partnership with us for the past two years.
 At the time of receiving payment, landlords are also given the opportunity to complete a survey to provide feedback on their experience and Home Forward's lease-up process.